 Therefore, M-H always accepts a sample with a higher score.
-However, the move to a sample with a smaller score will sometimes be rejected, and the higher the drop in score $\frac{1}{\alpha}$, the smaller the probability of acceptance.
+However, the move to a sample with a smaller score will sometimes be rejected, and the higher the drop in score $\frac{1}{\alpha}$ , the smaller the probability of acceptance.
 Therefore, many samples come from the high-density regions of P(w), while relatively few from the low-density regions.
 Intuitively, this is why the empirical sample distribution $\hat{P}(w)$ approximates the target distribution P(w).

-2 Parameters are equivalent up to scale.
-To account for this effect, we keep the cost on inputs ${m R}$ constant
+&lt;sup>2Parameters are equivalent up to scale.
+To account for this effect, we keep the cost on inputs R constant

-Fig. 3: We compute a minimum-time trajectory passing through all waypoints [16].
+Fig. 3: We compute a minimum-time trajectory passing through all waypoints [1].
 The trajectory is then segmented in parts that require different controller behaviors, and initial parameters for each segment are predicted with a regressor.
 The parameters are then jointly optimized with M-H sampling over multiple rollouts.

 In this work, we use the M-H algorithm to find the parameters of a controller flying time-optimal trajectories.
-In this case, a sample w represents the MPC's parameters, and the score function is defined as:
+In this case, P(w) = 1/Zd(w), where w are MPC parameters, Z is an unknown normalization factor, and d(w) is the score function:

-$$d(w) = \exp(-m(w)), \tag{6}$$
+$$d(w) = \exp(-m(w)),\tag{6}$$

 where m(w) is a metric measuring the performance (e.g. time) the controller accumulates over the entire trajectory.
-However, in the task of controller tuning, we are not interested in approximating the distribution of controller parameters $\hat{P}(w)$, but to find, with as few samples as possible, a parameter configuration that enables to track a given trajectory accurately.
-Therefore, we continue the sampling procedure up to when we find a solution satisfying some user-defined performance metrics, e.g. in terms of tracking error or trajectory completion.
+According to P(w), the points with maximum probability are the ones with higher score.
+However, in the task of controller tuning, we are not interested in approximating the distribution of controller parameters $\hat{P}(w)$ , but to find, with as few samples as possible, parameters that enable tracking a trajectory accurately.
+We continue the sampling procedure up to when we find a solution satisfying some user-defined performance metrics, e.g. tracking error or trajectory completion.
+When found, we re-evaluate the solution for four times to account for the randomness of the simulation.

-It is important to note that this setup makes the use of Metropolis-Hasting sampling equivalent to simulated annealing with constant temperature [20].
-Despite varyingtemperature simulated annealing providing the asymptotic guarantee of global optimality, it generally requires a significantly larger number of samples with respect to its constanttemperature counterpart [21] and a specifically designed heuristic to define the cooling function [20].
+This setup makes the use of Metropolis-Hasting sampling equivalent to simulated annealing with constant temperature [25].
+Despite varying-temperature simulated annealing providing the asymptotic guarantee of global optimality, it generally requires a significantly larger number of samples with respect to its constant-temperature counterpart [26] and a specifically designed heuristic to define the cooling function [25].
 Therefore, since we are not interested in the global optimum but only in a controller configuration satisfying a user-defined performance metric, we keep the temperature to a constant value.
-However, in contrast to fixed-temperature simulated annealing, the use of Metropolis-Hastings additionally provides the possibility to approximate the distribution of controller parameters (c.f.
-Fig. 2), which can be used to study the characteristics of the optimization space.
+In addition, due to the temperature-based sampling, simulated annealing does not provide the possibility to approximate the distribution of controller parameters (c.f.
+Fig. 2).
+Conversely, MH can approximate the distribution and used to study the characteristics of the optimization space.